-While working on this article I somehow cam up with this crazy idea to make writing this password protection stuff in VBA super easy.
+While working on this article I somehow came up with this crazy idea to make writing this password protection stuff in VBA super easy.
 Below is what I came up with and I am letting you have it for free!
 Just click the download button below and you can sign up for my free newsletter and have this spreadsheet emailed to your inbox immediately.
 It's completely unlocked, so you can take a peek at the VBA coding or make any modifications to it's functionality.
-Check out the following animated gif to see it in action!
+Check out the following animated GIF to see it in action!

 Protect Input Options (The Defaults)